House of Lords Bill [HL]

 Overview

-This bill proposes significant reforms to the House of Lords, establishing an independent Appointments Commission to recommend life peerages, reducing the number of hereditary peers, and introducing provisions for permanent leave of absence and expulsion for serious criminal offences.
+This bill proposes major reforms to the House of Lords, establishing an independent Appointments Commission to recommend life peerages, reducing the number of hereditary peers, and introducing rules for permanent leave of absence and expulsion for serious criminal offences.
+The aim is to make the House of Lords more representative and accountable.

 Description